witerrk/nsLong/README.md

 then why are you here?

 # ARE YA INTRESTED????
-If yes, GO TO https://witerrk.github.io/nsLong/
+## If yes, GO TO https://witerrk.github.io/nsLong/
+###### do not click this link: https://witerrk.github.io/nsLong/?Url=aDEvOThvOTVvPT1ydC85XFx2Zis/cTFlanZ3LzY1X3Bwd2VydGo9aC15di53dy85dGdodnpkYWZpcm1yd2VydGo/aHprbTI2endwaA==